alinex/node-alinex/src/doc/styleguide.md

 -------------------------------------------------
 The general configuration is stored in files to be also available without database connection.
-To make it easy readable and maintainable it should be written in coffee script rather than json.
+To make it easy readable and maintainable it should be written in yml rather than json.

 Dependencies